AdilHaydar/Google-Drive-API-with-Django/README.md

 Create a folder for the organization under the Folder Form header.
 Register the user you created in an organization under Organization Member Form.
 With Document Package Form, automatically map the organization and folder to the user you are logged in with.

+Fill in the required fields for your email address and password in the setting.py file and then confirm your google account for lower security applications.

 Go to /drive/mail'.
 Select the appropriate package and send the mail with your file.
 The mail you send will also be seen in the google drive in the folder you specified.